Md Mozammel Haque Khan: Career

 Khan joined the Bangladesh Civil Service in 1982 as an administration cadre.
 In 2001, Khan was a director at the Prime Minister's Office.
 He was the deputy commissioner and district magistrate of Jhenaidah District.
 Khan served as personal secretary to President Iajuddin Ahmed in 2007.
 In 2008, Khan was the additional secretary at the Ministry of Education.

 In 2009, Khan was promoted to secretary of Ministry of Chittagong Hill Tracts Affairs.
 He went on to work at the Ministry of Communication, Implementation Monitoring and Evaluation Division, Planning Ministry, and Energy and Mineral Resources Division.
 He was also the secretary of the Roads and Railway Division.
 In 2014, Khan was promoted to senior secretary at the Ministry of Home Affairs.
 He is a former director of Bangladesh Securities and Exchange Commission.
 In 2016, Khan was appointed senior secretary at the Ministry of Public Administration.
 He replaced Kamal Abdul Naser Chowdhury.

 Khan was made a commissioner of the Anti-Corruption Commission in July 2018 replacing Dr. Nasiruddin Ahmed.

 On 11 June 2023, Khan was replaced by Mst.
 Asia Khatun, former secretary of Bangladesh Public Service Commission.

 In July 2025, Khan's allotment of a flat in the Construction of Residential Flats on Abandoned Houses in Dhanmondi and Mohammadpur Areas (Dhanmondi Housing Project) was cancelled by the government of Bangladesh.

+After the fall of the Sheikh Hasina led Awami League government, a murder case was filed against Khan by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.